Deze pagina kan hier in het Nederlands gelezen worden.

 As a person who grew up in the area and studied from Bwama Primary school, which is located on Bwama Island, I knew the problems which children were facing.
 In my childhood we used to cross the lake using traditional canoes for seven years; these canoes were unsafe more especially when storms came.

-As a great international team we share common objectives whereby we focus on bringing development to children by providing them with opportunities to build themselves a better future, like a safe environment for their early education; per now we have already achieved one most needed motorboat (out of three) which is on operation, and five landing docks to help moving in and out of children to the boat .
-We are also working hard to improve health and nutrition by the introduction of moringa seeds and bringing a lunch program in the future.
+As a great international team we share common objectives whereby we focus on bringing development to children by providing them with opportunities to build themselves a better future, like a safe environment for their early education; per now we have already achieved one most needed motorboat which is on operation, and five landing docks to help moving in and out of children to the boat .
+We are also working hard to improve health and nutrition by the introduction of moringa seeds and planning to bring a lunch program in the future.

 Last but not least, as a graduate in Environmental Science I want to emphasize that I am doing this work voluntarily (with everyone, both from NiCA-Foundation and HWMCO-Nederland being unpaid) and definitely not earning money through it for myself.
-I have developed ways earning , like agri business and tour guiding (also in other ways than I do through the motorboat of which all proceeds are meant to contribute to the safe transport of the children).
+I have developed ways of earning , like agri business and tour guiding.

 Regards from Noah Mubangizi